Selected Projects

 {theaterofwar} Syria TV Remixes McCain Town Hall,2013

 {theaterofwar} Syria TV Remixes McCain Town Hall is a study in political messaging, subtle means of propagandistic manipulation and censorship.
 I compare footage of a Syrian-American woman advocating to Senator John McCain for non-violent diplomacy in Syria with a lightly edited version of her speech broadcast by the Syrian TV station Alikhbaria (الاخبارية السورية).
 How aligned with the Assad regime’s message must the news be to pass censors in Syria?
-And how aligned with Youtube censors must a major Syrian news company be to avoid having its account deleted?
+And how aligned with Youtube censors must a major Syrian news company that is state-sponsored be to avoid having its account deleted?

 “POM (ALSO GOES BY GEORGE)” FROM OTHER GEORGE’S